CLI Reference

 # Strongest mode: audit + filesystem integrity + restoreable rollback snapshots

-nono run --audit-integrity --rollback --profile claude-code -- claude
+nono run --audit-integrity --rollback --profile always-further/claude -- claude

 ```